WebexCC-SA/LAB-2857/docs/02-activation.md

       ![Instant Connect customization](images/ic-customization.png){style="width:900px; display:block; margin:0 auto;"}

-Do not change any of these options for now
+Do not change any of these options for now.